erikbjur/Cpp-Class/README.md

 # C++ Samples Workspace

 This repository contains a collection of C++ sample topics, organized by folders within a Visual Studio Code workspace.
 Each folder represents a unique topic and includes all necessary resources for building and running the sample code.
+Once you are done reading this README, open the Basics.code-workspace to be able to use all of the pre-built tasks associated with each folder.

 ## Features
 - **Platform Support**: Buildable on macOS, Windows, and Linux.